Missouri Birding Challenge Rules

 Option 3 — $100 gift card for Birds & Beans bird-friendly coffee

-Option 4 – $100 donation to Missouri Conservation Heritage Foundation for the Missouri Motus Project
+Option 4 — $100 donation to the Missouri Conservation Heritage Foundation for a bird conservation project or effort determined by the Missouri Birding Challenge Committee

 One winning team; each team member can choose one of the following options: